MayCXC/maycxc.github.io/_posts/2019-2-23-can-we-zip-it.md

 sad map.
 If our traversal was stored as a collection of `int` indices, or even cheesier, a `String` of indices as `char` digits, we could get away with only using one map.
-But c'mon, using the `+` operator to recursively accumulate the path is too slick to pass up!
+But c'mon, using the `+` operator to recursively accumulate the path is way too slick to pass up!

 ---